 YSGS Outstanding Contribution to Graduate Education Awards

-The award consists of a certificate and $2,000 which are presented to recipients at the annual Ryerson Awards Night, typically hosted in April of each year.
+The award consists of a certificate and $2,000, which are presented to recipients at the annual Awards Night, typically hosted in April.

-Please visit Ryerson's Award and Recognition website for detailed information about the award, nomination and selection process.
+Please visit TMU's Award and Recognition website for detailed information about the award, nomination and selection process.

 School of Urban and Regional Planning, Faculty of Community Services